2022 Nong Bua Lamphu massacre: Attack

 On 6 October 2022, at around 11:24 ICT (UTC+7), the assailant, Panya Khamrab, drove a white pickup truck out of his residence.
 He arrived at the nursery at 12:50, where the attack began shortly after lunch.
-Armed with a 9mm pistol, a shotgun, and a knife, Khamrab fatally shot a father and son at the Uthai Sawan Sub-district Administrative Organization, near the nursery.
+Armed with a 9mm SIG Sauer P365 semi-automatic pistol, a shotgun, and a knife, Khamrab fatally shot a father and son at the Uthai Sawan Sub-district Administrative Organization, near the nursery.
 He then entered the nursery building and attacked four or five staff members, three of whom died.
 Among them was a teacher who was eight months pregnant.
 Several staff members fled the scene.
 Witnesses nearby mistook the gunshots for fireworks.

-Khamrab then entered a room where children were asleep and attacked them with the knife.
+Panya then entered a room where children were asleep and attacked them with the knife.
 There were 30 children in the nursery at the time of the attack.
 The bodies of nineteen boys and three girls were discovered in the nursery, while the bodies of a child and an adult were found at a nearby government building.

-Khamrab fled the scene in the pickup truck.
-While passing through the Nong Kung Si district, he shot dead seven people.
-Using the pickup truck, he also rammed bystanders, injuring two.
+Panya fled the scene in the pickup truck.
+While passing through the Nong Kung Si district, he shot and killed seven people.
+He also rammed bystanders with the pickup truck, injuring two.
 At Tha Uthai Nuea village, he fatally ran over a villager.
-Khamrab arrived at his home, where he used petrol to set the pickup truck on fire.
+Panya arrived at his home, where he used petrol to set the pickup truck on fire.

-Eleven people died – nine adults and two children – outside the nursery as Khamrab shot from his vehicle, according to police.
-Among them were Khamrab's wife and stepson, whom he shot before killing himself.
+Eleven people died – nine adults and two children – outside the nursery as Panya shot from his vehicle, according to police.
+Among them were Panya's wife and stepson, whom he shot before killing himself.
 Three adults died on the way to hospital.

 The bodies of the dead were taken to a police station, where they were placed in coffins and moved to Udon Thani Hospital.
 Some family members were at the nursery in the evening, and mental health counsellors comforted them.

 Victims

-A total of 36 people were killed, including at least 24 children.
+A total of 36 people were killed, including 24 children.
 The ages of the victims ranged between 3 and 69 years.
-A further ten were injured.
+A further 10 were injured.
 The provincial police investigation unit commented that most of the fatalities were from the combined results of gunshot and knife wounds.

 Some of the injured were taken to Na Klang Hospital, while eight others underwent surgery at Nong Bua Lamphu Hospital.
 Doctors at Nong Bua Lamphu Hospital said that there was an urgent need for blood, and a blood donation drive was held there.